zbyju/obsidian/1. Fleeting notes/Nx/Nx.md

 ## How does Nx work?

 Nx is technology agnostic.
-The main capabilities are for any project, using any technology/language
+The main capabilities are for any project, using any technology/language:
+- worksapce analysis
+- task running
+- caching
+- distribution
+- code generation
+- automated code migrations

+Plugins are technology specific - they build on top of the fundamental capabilities.

+Devkit is a set of utilities

+Nx cloud helps scale the project by adding remote caching and distributed task execution; integrates with github, gitlab and bitbucket to provide searchable and